sharmazan/pdfcrawler/README.md

 # PDF Crawler
-This project aim to search through uploaded PDF files for URL and save these URL to the database.
+This project aims to search through uploaded PDF files for URLs and save these URLs to the database.

 ## How to use
 ### Upload PDF file